Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

 \begin{itemize} \item During training, LMs can only see sequences of syntax tokens, which provides little information on the underlying type system.
 From these sequences alone, LMs struggle to recover and learn the entire type system.
 For example, typing the function in \autoref{fig:codet5-correct} relies on the signature of the \tcode{get} method and the auto-unboxing rule in Java that allows \tcode{Integer} to be returned as \tcode{int}, but both rules are obscured within the text-based token sequence.

 \item During generation, LMs must ensure the type correctness of the produced code.
-However, type-checking the generated code is challenging, as it often requires complex analysis to gather necessary contextual information from the existing code.
+However, type-checking the partially generated code is challenging, as it often requires complex analysis to gather necessary contextual information from the existing code.
 For instance, to check variable availability, the LM must identify all prior definitions (such as \tcode{l} and \tcode{i} in \autoref{fig:codet5-correct}) and determine whether each variable remains in scope, which necessitates non-trivial global reasoning across the entire codebase.
 Existing LMs often struggle with such complex contextual reasoning, especially as the codebase grows in size~\cite{guo_2025,DBLP:conf/acl/BaiTZ0WLCX0D0L25}. \end{itemize}

 To enforce type correctness, a typical approach is \emph{rejecting invalid generations}, as realized by a series of {constrained decoding} approaches~\cite{DBLP:conf/sigsoft/0003X023,DBLP:journals/corr/abs-2504-09246}.
 These approaches leverage external type checkers and reject untypable programs generated by LMs.
 However, such an external patch cannot bridge the gap in principle.
-Constrained decoding can only exclude ill-typed programs, but the direct pruning without adequate learning of type systems can also disturb the distribution among well-typed programs~\cite{DBLP:conf/nips/ParkWBPD24}.
+Constrained decoding can only exclude ill-typed programs; it does not help the model learn type systems, and thus cannot improve, and may even worsen, the distribution among well-typed programs.~\cite{DBLP:conf/nips/ParkWBPD24}.
 For example, in our sample task, \toolname{CodeT5} assigns a low probability to the expected expression (\autoref{fig:codet5-correct}), possibly because the LM is unaware of the auto-unboxing rule and thus incorrectly identifies it as ill-typed.
 Constrained decoding helps little with this case, as shown in \autoref{fig:codet5-constraint-incorrect} -- it merely shifts to a still incorrect but well-typed program that avoids auto-unboxing.